 One might say that Alice had a great sincerity to find her way home, but it was not of the truth, of knowledge.
 Because she did not know the way, it did not matter which way that she went.

 It is foolish to move forward without the right goal and direction.
 It is false reasoning to trust only in sincerity and zeal undirected by the knowledge of God.
 Let us consider for a moment the futility of this position.
 Let us consider what a terrible waste of energy is involved when sincerity and zeal are undirected by knowledge and truth.
 For instance, if we are concerned about scientific experimentation, to trust only eagerness and sincerity in the quest for results without having a certain amount of knowledge is useless and may even be very dangerous.
 In any area of life, knowledge is essential; and mere fervency apart from truth cannot produce the desired result.
 When we realize that we are concerned ultimately with God and with pleasing Him, how infinitely more important it is to realize that knowledge of His will and His purpose with respect to us is absolutely vital before we move on to any action at all.

 This truth can be demonstrated in two main ways.
-Paul's argument with respect to the views of those in the first century A.D. was, first of all, that by trusting as they did to their zeal and sincerity apart from knowledge, they succeeded in doing absolutely nothing to establishing their own righteousness.
-The cause of their error, Paul says, was that they were ignorant of God's righteousness, that they were ignorant not only of God's way of salvation but of what God really demands.
+Paul's argument with respect to the views of those in the first century AD was, first of all, that by trusting as they did to their zeal and sincerity apart from knowledge, they succeeded in doing absolutely nothing to establishing their own righteousness.
+The cause of their error, Paul says, was that they were ignorant of God's righteousness.
+They were ignorant not only of God's way of salvation, but of what God really demands.
 Jesus Christ once brought precisely the same charge against the Pharisees:

 Luke 16:14-15 Now the Pharisees, who were lovers of money, also heard all these things, and they derided Him.
 And He said to them, "You are those who justify yourselves before men, but God knows your hearts.
 For what is highly esteemed among men is an abomination in the sight of God."